zoltantoth0409/liferay-portal/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-To use this feature in development, set  global property `schema.module.build.auto.upgrade` in `[Liferay_Home]/portal-developer.properties` to `true`, increment your module's `build.number` in the `service.properties` file, and deploy the module.
+To use this feature in development, set the global property `schema.module.build.auto.upgrade` in `[Liferay_Home]/portal-developer.properties` to `true`, increment your module's `build.number` in the `service.properties` file, and deploy the module.